NixOS/rfcs/rfcs/0092-plan-dynamism.md

 # Detailed design
 [design]: #detailed-design

+Really, this RFC is just proposing that we create the expirmental feature.
+All details are subject to change.
+But so we aren't just proposing an arbitrary experiment, with nothing concrete to judge, we include here the initial design.

-We can break this down nicely into steps.
+We can break the initial experimental feature down nicely into steps.

 *This is implemented in https://github.com/NixOS/nix/pull/4628.*